Air shower (room)

 Air showers are specialized enclosed antechambers which are incorporated as entryways of cleanrooms and other controlled environments to reduce particle contamination.
-Air showers utilize high-pressure, HEPA- or ULPA-filtered air to remove dust, fibrous lint and other contaminants from personnel or object surfaces.
-The forceful "cleansing" of surfaces prior to entering clean environments reduces the number of airborne particulates introduced.
+Air showers utilize high-pressure, HEPA- or ULPA-filtered air to remove dust, fibrous lint, and other contaminants from personnel or object surfaces.
+The forceful "cleansing" of surfaces before entering clean environments reduces the number of airborne particulates introduced.

 When properly incorporated into cleanroom design, air showers provide an ISO-classified transition vestibule to ensure the cleanliness of the classified cleanroom.
 Air showers are typically placed between a gowning area and cleanroom; after workers don appropriate garb and personal protective equipment, they enter the shower so that the pressurized air nozzles remove any residual particles from coveralls.
-Once the program cycle is complete, users exit out through a second door, into the cleanroom.
+Once the program cycle is complete, users exit through a second door into the cleanroom.
 Air showers (or air tunnels) may also be placed between cleanrooms of different ISO ratings.